Updated January 2020

 It is generally accepted that the three legitimate business interests that can be protected by a period of garden leave, are:

-In addition, it has been held that an employer in administration has a legitimate interest in enforcing a garden leave clause by way of interim injunction because the administrators were seeking to maximise the assets for the creditors by securing a valuable contract with another company.
+It has been held that an employer in administration has a legitimate interest in enforcing a garden leave clause by way of interim injunction because the administrators were seeking to maximise the assets for the creditors by securing a valuable contract with another company.
 Consequently, the court was satisfied that the administrators were able to identify a protectable interest.

 Recent case law indicates that courts frequently impose an injunction which operates for only part of the contractual notice period rather than the whole of it, where the court is not satisfied that the full notice period is necessary for the protection of the employer.
 In one case, the court imposed a 13 week garden leave injunction where the contractual notice period was 20 weeks.
 In another case the High Court granted injunctions to enforce garden leave for a period of 12 months against a number of departing brokers when the claimant had argued for a period of 18 months protection.
+The fact that an employee will suffer no financial loss during any period of garden leave is a material factor that the court will take into account.

 It is not enough for the employer to establish a legitimate interest.
 In order to obtain an injunction the employer must also satisfy a court that it has suffered or is likely to suffer detriment if employee is not restrained.
 For instance, where an employee has no intention to go to work for a direct competitor, it is unlikely that the employer will be able to demonstrate that it is likely to suffer a detriment and a court will be unwilling to grant any form of relief.